 - Types of relations: reflexive, symmetric, transitive and equivalence relations.
 One to one and

-- Onto functions, composite functions, inverse of a function.
+- Onto functions, composite functions, the inverse of a function.
 Binary operations.

 - Inverse Trigonometric Functions